Request Records

 Audio/video recordings: $28 per hearing

-Payment may be made by check or over the phone with a credit card (excluding bulk data)
+Payment may be made by check or over the phone with a credit card (except for bulk data)

 Some requesters may qualify for a fee deferral or waiver.
 Some defendants may be entitled to copies for free.
 Contact the court if you think these apply to you.